 About the Microsoft CA Database

 A Microsoft CA stores information about its certificates, requests and published templates in what is called an Extensible Storage Engine (ESE) Database File (EDB), also known as JET Blue.
-This file is usually located in C:\Windows\System32\CertLog and is named CAServerName.edb where CAServerName is the name of the Certification Authority.
+This file is usually located in the C:\Windows\System32\CertLog directory and is named CAServerName.edb where CAServerName is the name of the Certification Authority.

 In order to view the contents of this database file on a Microsoft CA server we would open a Certification Authority snap-in by running the certsrv.msc command or via MMC Console (mmc.msc).